zarr-developers/blog/_posts/2024-03-13-zarr-sprint.markdown

 Kevin Booth is the lead on this effort.
 Currently, he has added some sidecar files with links to reference parent, child, and root relationships in the Zarr to be able to use something like [traverzarr](https://github.com/xaviernogueira/traverzarr), the first attempt at traversing a Zarr JSON as if it were a filesystem in developed by Xavier Nogueira during the sprint, to navigate a Zarr in a manner like the Spatio-Temporal Asset Catalog (STAC).
 A more detailed blog post with updates on this work to come in the next week.

 This work continues to be worked on after the sprint.
 Cloud-Native Geospatial Foundation has started holding bi-weekly meetings to hack on this work.
-The next will be held at 12 EST on March 14th.
 If you would like to be involved in this, email hello@cloudnativegeo.org to be added to the meeting invite, or find the meeting link at the Zarr calendar [here](https://zarr.dev/community-calls/).

----
+## More efforts to come!

 It was great to get a group of people together to spend some dedicated time on Zarr, and the work is nowhere near done.
 Please help keep the momentum of these efforts going by responding to any GitHub Pull Requests, Issues, or Discussions that you have opinions on and joining any of the established Zarr meetings that are of interest to you.
 Again, the Zarr calendar can be found [here](https://zarr.dev/community-calls/).